Ankara Turkey Travel Guide

 Pickpocketing and bag snatching occur in crowded areas.
 Awareness around major tourist attractions like Ulus and Kizilay, and public transportation hubs.
 Keep valuables out of sight.

 Exercise caution late at night, especially if you are alone or in less-lit areas.
-Stick to well-populated and well-lit streets.
+Stay on well-lit-populated and well-lit streets.

 Travel insurance is highly recommended.
-A comprehensive policy covers medical emergencies, emergency evacuation, trip disruption, and lost or stolen luggage.
+A comprehensive policy covers medical emergencies, emergency evacuation, trip cancellation or interruption, and lost or stolen luggage.